EdinburghCityScope/cityscope-wordpress/README.md

 There are three scripts here that are ran whenever a container is started:

-* /entrypoint.sh comes from the parent Docker image, and it essentially installs Wordpress and does some basic configuration, before running Apache
+* docker-entrypoint.sh comes from the parent Docker image, and it essentially installs Wordpress and does some basic configuration, before running Apache
-* /cityscopt-entrypoint.sh does some pre-preparation that has to be done *before* Wordpress is installed
+* /cityscope-entrypoint.sh does some pre-preparation that has to be done *before* Wordpress is installed
 * apache2dummy does configuration of the template application, and has to be done *after* Wordpress is installed.
-The odd name, and the fact it's on the PATH, is because /entrypoint.sh checks the name of the scripts passed to it
+The odd name, and the fact it's on the PATH, is because docker-entrypoint.sh checks the name of the scripts passed to it

 # Building / running